Skip to content

 Site-->>API: pf_…

-API->>API: record http_challenge proof; flip status to discovery_active
+API->>API: record http_challenge proof and flip status to discovery_active

 else fallback also misses